Theanne Griffith: Books

 In addition to her research, Griffith wrote The Magnificent Makers, a STEM-themed children's book series targeted towards children ages 7–10.
 Griffith began writing her first series, The Magnificent Makers while on maternity leave.
 The series was nominated for the Kid's Book Choice Award and the Florida Sunshine State Young Reader's Award in 2021.
-The series comprises six books: How to Test a Friendship, Brain Trouble, Riding Sound Waves, The Great Germ Hunt, Race Through Space and Storm Chasers.
+The series comprises nine books: How to Test a Friendship, Brain Trouble, Riding Sound Waves, The Great Germ Hunt, Race Through Space, Storm Chasers, Human Body Adventure, Go Go Green Energy, and Rolling Through the Rock Cycle.
 The books include interactive exercises and at-home experiments for readers to complete.
 In the School Library Journal, Jessica Trafton described How to Test a Friendship as “great for kids who are looking for an adventure that isn’t scary.
 The science theme is fun, educational, and age-appropriate for the intended audience.”
 Griffith also co-authored the Ada Twist, Scientist: The Why Files series - a non-fiction series following a black girl scientist.
 It is the novel companion to the Netflix show, Ada Twist, Scientist.
 Both the Netflix show and the novel are based on the original picture-book series Ada Twist, Scientist.
 The three books in the series are Exploring Flight, All About Plants!, and The Science of Baking.
 Griffith has had stories and interviews published about her in news outlets such as NPR and Today.